Welcome to The 4dDoha Collection.

 1998 Building Engineering Department

-2011 Private Engineering Office
+2012 Mohamed Ali Abdullah, Private Engineering Office

 The name al Qubib derives from the plural form of the Arabic word for “dome,” referencing the mosque’s most salient features.
 Its many domes and gadrooned minaret top are unusual for Gulf architecture.
-A favorite …
+A …

-(2012) Mohammed Ali Abdullah, Private Engineering Office
+(2010) Mohamed Ali Abdullah, Private Engineering Office

 Scattered around Doha are a number of petrol stations remarkable for their sculptural qualities.
 Alhadika Petrol Station, located just north of the zoo and pictured here, is composed of a series of striking mushroom-like …